-- Audio Work.
-Radio plays, music you have composed, and interesting soundscapes are all acceptable.
-If your interest is in sound design, please say so in your CV. - Drawing or Concept Work.
+- Drawing or Concept Work.
 Show us in a few relevant pieces that you have a good eye and imagination.
 You can submit storyboards, costume and production design sketches. - Production Work.
 Include any production or planning paperwork you have written such as production packs or budgets. - Directing Work.
-Include pre-visualization, casting notes, notes you made on style or theme, shot lists, floor plans, and research notebooks. - Camera Work.
+Include pre-visualisation, casting notes, notes you made on style or theme, shot lists, floor plans, and research notebooks. - Camera Work.
 If you have an interest in cinematography, then please highlight it in the video material you submit, and include any relevant research material. - Photography.
 Include a selection of your best work in black + white and/or colour, and supply all images on print.
 If your work is digital, then supply high-quality .jpg.
 We look for photo essays or thematic work. - Showreel.
 If including a showreel remember to clearly state your role(s) on each clip.